The Brazilian Rainbow Boa, as their colorful name might imply, is one of the most stunningly beautiful snakes in the world.

 You will often find this snake in solitude, hanging from low branches or slithering on the ground.
 They can be active day or night, but they are most likely to be active in the evening and night-time.

-A Rainbow Boa will thrive best in an enclosure that is at least 35x16x24 inches long.
+A Rainbow Boa will thrive best in an enclosure that is at least 6 x 2 x 2 feet long.
 Glass or plastic terrariums work well, as well as a plasticized blackboard base.

-Baby boas can be placed in a tank that is at least 8x6x4 inches, and should be moved into larger enclosures in accordance with their growth rate.
+Baby boas are best placed in a 32 quart plastic bin and should be moved into larger enclosures in accordance with their growth rate.